 Segovia students enroll in 2 courses: The World in Turmoil: Inside the Engines of the Crisis and Spanish language (Beginner or Intermediate).

 The World in Turmoil: Inside the Engines of the Crisis (CRN: 10410)

 What are the origins of the economic turmoil we are currently experiencing?
 What explains youth unrest and uprising all over the world in recent years?
 Why are Europe and America losing ground to emerging markets?
 How are they reacting to this new reality and what will the repercussions be for young people today?
 What is a fiscal cliff?
-How can we better understand the limits of our economic system and how will this affect our career opportunities, our health and our education?
+How can we better understand the limits of our economic system and how will this affect our career opportunities, our health, and our education?

 Spanish is the second language of the United States and the third most spoken language in the world.
-Today’s Spanish language learner can use their language knowledge in personal and professional settings: business, finance, education, medicine and public health, arts, law, politics, diplomacy, and humanitarian and environmental work.
-The Spanish language curriculum will help students form a good foundation in spoken and written Spanish, as well as be more confident and fluent in speaking and writing so that they may immerse themselves more fully in everyday Spanish life.
+Today’s Spanish language learners can use their language knowledge in personal and professional settings: business, finance, education, medicine and public health, arts, law, politics, diplomacy, and humanitarian and environmental work.
+The Spanish language curriculum will help students form a good foundation in spoken and written Spanish, as well as to become more confident and fluent in speaking and writing so that they may immerse themselves more fully in everyday Spanish life.

 Beginning Spanish (CRN: 10376)

 The main objectives for this class are to improve the student’s ability to communicate, as well as to develop the necessary grammatical skills for writing.
 To achieve this aim, we use a learning method based on a variety of spoken activities that require the student to practice grammar and vocabulary commonly found in contemporary Spanish culture.